liip/LiipFunctionalTestBundle/README.md

 --------------

 In case tests require database access make sure that the DB is created and proxies are generated.
-For tests that also require fixtures simply call ``loadFixtures`` from the bundled WebTestCase class.
+For tests that rely on a specific database, write fixture classes and call ``loadFixtures`` from the bundled Test\WebTestCase class.
+This will replace the database configured in config_text.yml with the specified fixtures.

 Tips for fixture loading tests
 ------------------------------